Life Settlement Calculator

-If you’ve ever used a life settlement calculator tool to estimate the resale value for a life insurance policy you want to sell, you may have wondered about the various factors that are considered in a life settlement transaction.
-This article may help you decide whether selling your life insurance policy (known as a life settlement or viatical settlement) is a good fit for you or your loved ones.
+If you’ve ever used a life settlement calculator tool to estimate the resale value for a life insurance policy, you may have wondered about the factors that are considered in a life settlement transaction.
+Learn how selling your life insurance policy (known as a life settlement or viatical settlement) might be a good fit for you or your loved ones.

 Why Should You Consider a Life Settlement Offer?